-Did you receive a job offer that you have decided not to take?
-When you decide to reject a job offer, it is a good idea to let the employer know as soon as possible.
+Have you received a job offer and decided not to take the position?
+When you decide to reject a job offer, it’s a good idea to let the employer know that you're declining as soon as possible.

 Nowadays, many employers are relaying job offers via email.
-As such, it is perfectly appropriate to respond to the offer over email, even if you have decided not to accept the offer.
+As such, it’s perfectly appropriate to respond to the offer over email, even if you have decided not to accept the job.
 It is possible to be brief and to the point over email while remaining cordial and polite.

 What to Include in the Email Message

-Thank you very much for offering me the opportunity to work at ABCD Company.
+Thank you very much for offering me the opportunity to work at Owen & Owen, LLC.
 I appreciate the time you spent meeting with me to discuss the job.

 It was a difficult decision, but I will not be accepting the position.